osscameroon/js-generator/README.md

 </div>

 ```
-Let's go to the [Main Class JSGenerator](https://github.com/osscameroon/js-generator/blob/main/src/main/java/com/osscameroon/jsgenerator/JSGenerator.java#L87), just copy the html code into the variable named **html** then run the program.
+Let's go to the [Main Class JSGenerator](https://github.com/osscameroon/js-generator/blob/main/src/main/java/com/osscameroon/jsgenerator/JSGenerator.java#L87), just copy the HTML code into the variable named **html** then run the program.

-It's possible to choose between **let** or **var** to declare your javascript variables as you can see here.
-We'll use **let** for this example.
+It's possible to choose between **let** or **var** to declare your JavaScript variables as you can see here.
+We'll use **let** for this example:

 ```java